Henchel-Santillan/mg5/docs/sbc_provisioning_guide_clean.md

 cat /var/lib/misc/dnsmasq.leases
 ```

-You should see your device as connected, along with the assigned IP address.
-For example, when I connected, it was `192.168.4.7`.
+You should see your device connected, along with the assigned IP address (e.g. `192.168.4.7`).

 ## Setting Up the Live Feed Camera
 The live feed camera is the Arducam 8MP USB Camera Module (see [Arducam 8MP 1080P USB Camera Module](https://www.arducam.com/product/b0196arducam-8mp-1080p-usb-camera-module-1-4-cmos-imx219-mini-uvc-usb2-0-webcam-board-with-1-64ft-0-5m-usb-cable-for-windows-linux-android-and-mac-os/)).
 It is based on the IMX219 sensor.
 It is also a UVC-compliant camera, and so it is not (and likely never will be) compatible with `libcamera`.